 People with painful knees and significant arthritis can have their lifestyles dramatically curtailed.
 In these cases total or partial knee replacements can restore function, reduce or even abolish pain and allow the person to enjoy the activities they have been unable to undertake possibly for years due to their knees.

-Where only one compartment is affected the SIGMA® High Performance Partial Knee is a unique system comprised of unicondylar and patellofemoral implants and a full range of state-of-the-art instruments to perform both of these procedures.
+Where only one compartment is affected the SIGMA® High Performance Partial Knee is a unique system comprised of unicondylar medial and lateral implants and a full range of state-of-the-art instruments to perform these procedures.
 This surgery is usually carried out using less invasive techniques and a relatively small scar.
 Partial knee replacement is ideal for patients who only have arthritis in one side of their knee.
 It can give excellent function including ability to return to manual labour or even sport.
 However, it has less longevity than a total knee replacement.
 If it fails, it can be revised to a standard knee replacement usually with little difficulty.

 A high tibial osteotomy results in a shift of the weight bearing axis away from the medial side of the knee.
 This can result in less pressure on a degenerative medial compartment and some relief of pain.
 Mr Edwards uses the Puddu system (Arthrex® Inc.) to achieve the necessary realignment in appropriate cases.